Exact simulation of the genealogical tree for a stationary branching population and application to the asymptotics of its total length: Introduction

+\end{itemize} Then, the tree $\mathfrak{T}_n^{ \text{S}}$ is distributed as the genealogical tree of $n$ individuals picked uniformly at random among the extant population. \end{theoA}

+The notion of genealogical tree is appropriate for certain abstractions of genetic relations (mitochondrial DNA that is maternally inherited when ignoring paternal leakage or hetero-mitochondrial inheritance) in diploid organisms.
+It is however unclear how to extend our exact simulation algorithm to pedigree-conditioned genealogies as formalised in Sainudiin, Thatte, and Véber \cite{stv:zrdp}.

-The ancestral process description allows to give elementary exact simulations of the genealogical tree of $n$ individuals randomly chosen in the extant population at time 0 (or at some time $t\in \R$ as the population has a stationary distribution).
-We give first a static simulation for fixed $n$ in Subsection \ref{sec:static}, then two dynamic simulations in Subsections \ref{sec:dynamic1} and \ref{sec:dynamic2}, where the individuals are taken one by one and the genealogical tree is then updated.
+In the spirit of Theorem \ref{theo:simB}, we also provide two dynamic simulations in Subsections \ref{sec:dynamic1} and \ref{sec:dynamic2}, where the individuals are taken one by one and the genealogical tree is then updated.
 Our framework allows also to simulate the genealogical tree of $n$ extant individuals conditionally given the time $A_0$ to the most recent common ancestor of the extant population, see Subsection~\ref{sec:cond_simul}.
-Let us stress that the existence of an elementary simulation method is new, and the question goes back to Lambert \cite{l:ctbp} and Theorem 4.7 in \cite{cd:spsmrcatsbp} \\
+Let us stress that the existence of an elementary simulation method is new in the setting of branching processes (in particular because this method avoid the size-biased effect on the population which usually comes from picking individuals at random), and the question goes back to Lambert \cite{l:ctbp} and Theorem 4.7 in \cite{cd:spsmrcatsbp}.

 The ancestral process description allows also to compute the limit distribution of the total length of the genealogical tree of the extant population at time $t\in\R$.
 More precisely, let $\Lambda_n$ be the total length of the tree of $n$ individuals randomly chosen in the extant population at time $t$, see \reff{eq:Lambda'n} for a precise definition.
-Then we prove, see Proposition \ref{thm:cvLn} and \reff{eq:ELnZ1}, that $(\Lambda_n - \E[\Lambda_n|Z_t], n\in \N^*)$ converges a.s. and in $L^2$ as $n$ goes down to $0$ towards a limit, say $\cl_{t}$.
-The Laplace transform of the distribution of $\cl_{t}$ is given by, for $\lambda>0$:
+We state the main result of Section \ref{sec:total-l}, see Theorem \ref{thm:cvLn}. \begin{theoA} The sequence $\left(\Lambda_n - \E[\Lambda_n|Z_t], n\in \N ^*\right)$ converges a.s.~and in $L^2$ towards a limit, say $\cl_t$, as $n$ tends to $+\infty$.
+And we have:

+\end{theoA} This result is in the spirit of Pfaffelhuber, Wakolbinger and Weisshaupt \cite{pww:tlec} on the tree length of the coalescent, which is a model for constant population size.
+The fact that the same shift in $\log(n)$ appears in \cite{pww:tlec} and in Theorem \ref{thmA:cvLn} comes from the fact that the speed of coming down from infinity (or the birth rate of new branches near the top of the tree in forward time) is of the same order for the Kingman coalescent (see \cite{bbl}) and this model (see Corollary 6.5 and Remark 6.6 in \cite{cd:spsmrcatsbp}).